shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 >
 > *No one*: ?

-Great idea.
+Great idea!
 But we can't do the same song, that would be even lamer than doing this in the first place.

 > *Brain*: Do that one from the Sound of Music!
 >